fcarvalhopacheco/CODAS/anaconda/anaconda_install.md

-**On Terminal:**
+## On Terminal

-    # Navigate to
+Navigate to:
     $cd ~/Downloads

-    # Make a direcotory before moving topo v18.1
+Make a direcotory before moving topo v18.1:
     $mkdir /home/adcpcode/topog/sstopo

-    # Move smith-sandwell file topo18.1 into the sstopo folder
+Move smith-sandwell file topo18.1 into the sstopo folder:
     $mv topo_18.1.img /home/adcpcode/topog/sstopo

-    # Installing SSTOPO v18.1
+Install SSTOPO v18.1:
-    # Navigate to:
+Navigate to:
     $cd /home/adcpcode/programs/pycurrents/scripts

-    # Run:
+Run:
     python topo_sub.py
     > This will generate 2 more files for each topography folder. ** *This will take a long time!!* **